Only Admins and Account Owners have access to edit suppression settings

-Under Data Suppression toggle which options you want on or off.
+Under Data suppression toggle which options you want on or off.

 You have various content suppression options available.
 They include:

-All on-page content: All content including images is suppressed.
+On-page content: All content including images is suppressed.
 Boxes with a diagonal line-pattern (seen below) will show the same size as the original image.

 On-page text: All text-content is suppressed.

-Numeric text: All numeric characters are suppressed.
+On-page numeric text: All numeric characters are suppressed.
 Hotjar enables this by default.

-Email addresses: Anything that matches an email address pattern is suppressed.
+On-page email addresses: Anything that matches an email address pattern is suppressed.
 Hotjar enables this by default.